joemasilotti/masilotti.com/_posts/2023-02-09-progressively-enhanced-turbo-native-apps-in-the-app-store.md

 [BeerMenus](https://apps.apple.com/app/apple-store/id917882057) is a popular beer finder app in the North East.
 Their website helps beer aficionados find rare beer nearby.

-A big reason they reached for Turbo Native is geofencing.
+A big reason they reached for Hotwire Native is geofencing.
 When you walk into a BeerMenus establishment you are notified if anything on your “must try” list is available.

 We integrated native [region monitoring](https://developer.apple.com/documentation/corelocation/monitoring_the_user_s_proximity_to_geographic_regions) into the iOS app for every bar, restaurant, and bottle shop on BeerMenus.
 The locations are monitored by the system, which wake up the app when the user crosses a defined boundary.